J-0987/yourThoughtKeeper/README.md

 ## Features

-- Interactive CLI interface powered by Inquirer
+- Landing page with a link to access the notes page.
-- Generates README files with predefined sections for easy documentation
+- Save Note button and Clear Form button appear upon entering a new note title and text.
-- Allows customization of README content based on user input
+- Ability to save new notes, which then appear in the list of existing notes.
-- Supports markdown formatting for better readability
+- Ability to click on existing notes to view and edit them.

 ## Installation
-To use this note taker you need to have Node.js installed on your system.
-Follow these steps to get started:
+To use this note taker, simply follow the deployment link provided:

 Clone this repository to your local machine: